 By the end of Key Stage 2, our Warmsworth Primary School Computing Curriculum equips our children with the skills they need to immerse themselves in a rapidly changing world and securely join the world on its digital platform.

 Our children are observed to be creative and inquisitive and are able to test theories and solve problems involving technology.
 They approach new technology with confidence across different areas of the curriculum.

 Our children make good progress in Computing and are keen to talk about their first hand and collaborative experiences within Computing.

 Schemes of Work

 The schemes of work for Warmsworth Primary School's computing provision are currently in the process of being revised.
 Currently, the schemes of work as provided by the Sheffield Computing scheme are in place however these are being revised to further enable high-quality teaching and learning within computing.
-Two samples of revised schemes of learning for the spring half term of 2023 (January to February) are attached:
+Two samples of revised schemes of learning for the autumn half term of 2023 (September to October) are attached: